nicolas-van/multirun/README.md

 This advice is not specific to multirun and does apply to most containers that have a shell script as entrypoint.

-Also, if you launch scripts with multirun that will launch the service you want, be sure to add `exec` in these scripts.
+Also, if you launch scripts with multirun that will launch the service you want, be sure to add `exec` in these scripts as well.
 Example:

 ```bash
 # multirun call